casemice/developer-guidelines/react-spa-setup.md

 ## Step 4: Create IDE Configurations

 VS Code looks at the settings in the file with .vscode extension for project-based editor settings.
-Here we activate the formatting feature while saving.
+Here we activate the formatting feature on save file.

 `.vscode/settings.json`